 The Species Observations reporting system is a service that is open to both professional and amateurs to report species sightings.
-It is heavily used, with an average of 5,000 new entries every day.
+It is heavily used.

-By October 2016 the system recorded its 15 millionth sighting.
+In January 2019 the system recorded its 20 millionth sighting.
 This makes the database the third largest of its kind in the world that shares its records freely.

 It involves a unique cooperative effort between NGOs, government agencies and volunteers.